0dataloss/ionos-ansible-dynamic-inventory/README.md

 # IONOS Dynamic Inventory

-This is a personal attempt to create a decent Dynamic Inventory for IONOS Public CLoud So far the features of this script are pretty limited to the basics:
+This is a personal attempt to create a decent Dynamic Inventory for IONOS Public Cloud So far the features of this script are pretty limited to the basics:
 - Groups made by hosts in the same Virtual Data Center, grouped by the Virtual Data Center's Name
 - Groups made by single host, grouped by the server's Name